rust-lang/rust/src/doc/guide.md

 }
 ```

-Notice that we need both the enum name and the variant name: `StringResult::StringOK`, but
-we didn't need to with `Ordering` – we just said `Greater` rather than `Ordering::Greater`.
-There's a reason: the Rust prelude imports the variants of `Ordering` as well as the enum
-itself.
-We can use the `use` keyword to do something similar with `StringResult`:
+That's a lot of typing!
+We can use the `use` keyword to make it shorter:

 ```rust
 use StringResult::StringOK;